akhavr/InsuranceDao/README.md

 Design principles: start from simplest possible thing to prove technical feasibility, product-market fit, and minimize security surface.

+Right now it's planned to implement the Insurance DAO using [MolochDAO](https://github.com/MolochVentures/moloch) code.
+At most - by forking and developing on it.

 ## Roles

 - investor